cmu-sei/juneberry/docker/README.md

 ## set_user.sh

-This is an optional convenience script for creating a user inside the container which matches an external user to enable the correct permissions to be used inside the container on mounted volumes.
+This optional convenience script can create a user inside the container to match an external user, resulting in the correct permissions for volumes mounted inside the container.
 See the script for an explanation of how it works in conjunction with enter_juneberry_container.

 # Copyright